BhattSoham/RISCV-HDP/week2/README.md

 # RISC-V BASED MYTH WORKSHOP, BASIC RISC-V MICROARCHITECTURE IMPLEMENTATION and MEASUREMENT OF THE CPU PERFORMANCE #

-This section will hold 5 different directories: Task 1, Task 2, Task 3, Task 4, and Task 5 respectively.
+This section holds five different directories: Task 1, Task 2, Task 3, Task 4, and Task 5 respectively.
+In short, the details of the directories is given below.

 ## RISC-V-based MYTH Workshop ##